Ouka Leele

 Bárbara Allende Gil de Biedma (29 June 1957 – 24 May 2022), also known as Ouka Leele, was a Spanish photographer.

 Life and career

-Bárbara Allende Gil de Biedma was born in Madrid on 29 June 1957 to a well-off family belonging to the Bilbao's bourgeoisie.
+Bárbara Allende Gil de Biedma was born in Madrid on 29 June 1957 to a well-off family belonging to Bilbao's bourgeoisie.
 Her uncle Jaime Gil de Biedma was a famous poet; and her cousin Esperanza Aguirre served as the President of the Community of Madrid from 2003 to 2012.
-She picked up the alias of Ouka Leele after the name of a fictional star created by El Hortelano.
+She picked up the alias of Ouka Leele from the name of a fictional star created by El Hortelano.

 She was one of the most important photographers during La Movida Madrileña and she also worked as an illustrator and wrote several poetry books.

 She was a member of the Agence VU.

 In the wake of the COVID-19 pandemic, she participated in 2020 in an anti-mask stunt organised by Rafael Palacios, and claimed that "the best mask is love".

-She died on 24 May 2022.
+She died in Madrid on 24 May 2022 "following a long illness".